Terri Lyne Carrington

 Terri Lyne Carrington (born August 4, 1965) is an American jazz drummer, composer, producer, and educator.
 She has played with Dizzy Gillespie, Stan Getz, Clark Terry, Herbie Hancock, Wayne Shorter, Joe Sample, Al Jarreau, Yellowjackets, and many others.
 She toured with each of Hancock's musical configurations (from electric to acoustic) between 1997 and 2007.

-In 2007 she was appointed professor at her alma mater, Berklee College of Music, where she received an honorary doctorate in 2003.
-She has won three Grammy Awards, including a 2013 award for Best Jazz Instrumental Album, which established her as the first female musician to win a Grammy in this category.
+In 2007, she was appointed professor at her alma mater, Berklee College of Music, where she received an honorary doctorate in 2003.
 Carrington serves as founder and artistic director of the Berklee Institute of Jazz and Gender Justice and The Carr Center in Detroit, Michigan.
 She also serves on the board of trustees for The Recording Academy, board of directors for International Society for Jazz Arrangers and Composers and the advisory board for The History Makers and New Music USA.

+She has won four Grammy Awards, including a 2013 award for Best Jazz Instrumental Album, which established her as the first female musician to win a Grammy in this category.
+She has been nominated for seven Grammy Awards, including her 2026 nomination for We Insist 2025! in the Best Jazz Vocal Album category.

+Carrington is also a weekly host of Future Flavors with Terri Lyne Carrington, a one-hour show on SiriusXM's Real Jazz (channel 67).